alanesq/BasicOLEDMenu/README.md

 The sketch displays a menu on the oled display and when an item is selected it sets a flag and waits until the event is acted upon.
 Max. menu items on a 128x64 oled is four.

-BTW - I have incorporated all this in to my basicWebserver starting point sketch which may be of interes: https://github.com/alanesq/BasicWebserver

 </pre>

+BTW - I have incorporated all this in to my basicWebserver starting point sketch which may be of interest: https://github.com/alanesq/BasicWebserver

 for more oled info see: https://randomnerdtutorials.com/guide-for-oled-display-with-arduino/